Markf1994/segretaria-digitale-backend/README.md

 - `DELETE /inventario/signage-horizontal/{id}` – remove an entry.
 - `GET /inventario/signage-horizontal/years` – list stored years.
 - `GET /inventario/signage-horizontal/pdf?year=<YEAR>` – download the inventory PDF.
+- `POST /inventario/signage-horizontal/import` – import entries from an Excel file and return a PDF summary.

+`anno` is set server-side to the current year and is not accepted from the client when creating new records.

 ## Segnalazioni endpoints